Jamal Khashoggi: UN finds 'credible evidence' linking Saudi crown prince to murder | DW | 19.06.2019

 Author: Ashutosh Pandey

-His murder sparked international outcry.
-Saudi Arabia initially denying that he had been killed and US intelligence officials, among others, accusing Saudi Crown Prince Mohammed bin Salman of direct involvement in the murder.
+His murder sparked an international outcry.
+Saudi Arabia initially denied that he had been killed, and US intelligence officials, among others, accused Saudi Crown Prince Mohammed bin Salman of direct involvement in the murder.

 Read more: From Badawi to Khashoggi: Freedom of speech in Saudi Arabia